"Wild" Fire is Inevitable; Urban Home Ignitions Are Not

 I’m on the run but want to be sure anyone in a community where brush, forests and homes and businesses intermingle takes this disaster as a checkup moment.

 Embers can find weak spots in any home and that’s how homes burn and, in a cascade, can add embers to wind-spreaad conflagrations.
-Click the footnote links to see other examples.
+[Insert 1/9>] Decorative plantings add to the cascade.
+Non-native palms (which you can see ablaze in many news reports) are particularly loathed by firefighters and fire experts I’ve interviewed.

 Here are resources that are a vital guide for anyone who lives anywhere a fire can start out of town and spread into it.